$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: Its categorification

-We have illustrated two typical examples above.
-Everything splits into a ``usual'' and a ``thick'' part.
-The main point is that, by our construction from Definition~\ref{defn-foamLT2}, the assumption $\tilde u=v$ implies that the ``thick'' part of both are mirrors of each other.
-Thus, composing the two pictures will always create a composition of the split$\circ$merge as in Equation~\ref{eq-createcrossing}.
-This will always create extra crossings which are part of the ``usual'' story.
-Thus, it suffices to verify Equation~\ref{eq-cell2} in the case of the cyclotomic KL-R algebra where we do not have any splitters or merges at all.
-We can now use Lemma~\ref{lem-welldef2} and the proof of cellularity by Hu and Mathas, see Theorem 5.8 in~\cite{hm}, to see that Equation~\ref{eq-cell2} holds in the ``usual'' cyclotomic KL-R set-up.
-We note that there are some technical points what kind of $n$-multitableaux can appear for a fixed basis.
-But it turns out that they do not matter.
-The proof of this is essentially the same as in the $\mathfrak{sl}_3$ case and can be directly adopted from the corresponding proof there (that is, the part after Equation 4.6 in the proof of Theorem 4.22 in~\cite{tub3}).
-Thus, using their result and the isomorphism (which preserves by Lemma~\ref{lem-welldef2} the dominance order $\rhd$) from Theorem~\ref{thm-iso}, we see that Equation~\ref{eq-cell2} is satisfied which finishes the proof. \end{proof} \begin{rem} We note that there is another convention to obtain ``a HM-basis''.
-That is, one could also use the ``dual'' $n$-multitableau $T^*_{\vec{k}}$ of $T_{\vec{k}}$ from Definition~\ref{defn-dominnancelambda}.
+\begin{rem} We note that there is another convention to obtain a HM basis.
+That is, one could also use the dual $n$-multitableau $T^*_{\vec{k}}$ of $T_{\vec{k}}$ from Definition \ref{defn-dominnancelambda}.
 Everything is this section works in the same vein as above.
-The difference is that the strings $\phi_{\sigma}$ of Definition~\ref{defn-foamLT} tend to be shorter for elements of low order but longer for elements of high order.
-We just have chosen to take the $T_{\vec{k}}$ to stay closer to Hu and Mathas formulation.
-This basis already appears in the non-thick form in Section 6 of~\cite{hm} and they show in Theorem 6.11 that the dual basis is also cellular.
-With respect to the $\mathfrak{sl}_n$-link homologies this dual basis has some advantages: It can be used to evaluate closed ``$\mathfrak{sl}_n$-foams'' as we show in Subsection~\ref{subsub-algocalc}.
-So let us shortly recall what the main differences in our set-up compared to Definition~\ref{defn-growthfoam} are.
-There are only two, namely the following. \begin{itemize} \item[(1)] The dotted idempotent $e(\vec{\lambda})d(\vec{\lambda})$ is obtained from ``dual'' $n$-multitableau $T^*_{\vec{k}}$ by counting addable boxes to the right.
-Same for the degree: Count addable and removable nodes \textit{before} (to the \textit{left}), see also Definition~\ref{defn-tabcomb}. \item[(2)] We have to rearrange our conversion from Definition~\ref{defn-foamLT2} for $\iota(u_f)\to\iota(u_f)^{\prime}$ (recall that we needed this for the ``thick'' version) to $\iota(u_f)\to\tilde\iota(u_f)^{\prime}$, where latter is obtained by replacing numbers \textit{decreasing} from left to right instead of increasing from left to right. \end{itemize} A small example for (2) is the following.
+The difference is that the strings $\phi_{\sigma}$ of Definition \ref{defn-foamLT} tend to be shorter for elements of low order but longer for elements of big order.
+We just have chosen to take the $T_{\vec{k}}$ to stay closer to the formulation of Hu--Mathas.
+This basis already appears in the non-thick form in \cite[Section 6]{hm} and \cite[Theorem 6.11]{hm} shows that the dual basis is also cellular.
+Let us briefly mention what the main differences in our setup of this dual basis compared to Definition \ref{defn-growthfoam} are.
+There are only two, namely the following. \begin{itemize} \item[(1)] The dotted identity $e(\vec{\lambda})d(\vec{\lambda})$ is obtained from dual $n$-multitableau $T^*_{\vec{k}}$ by counting addable boxes to the right.
+Same for the degree: count addable and removable nodes before (to the left), cf. Definition \ref{defn-tabcomb}. \item[(2)] We have to rearrange our conversion from Definition \ref{defn-foamLT2} for $\iota(u_f)\to\iota(u_f)^{\prime}$ (recall that we needed this for the thick version) to $\iota(u_f)\to\tilde\iota(u_f)^{\prime}$, where latter is obtained by replacing numbers decreasing from left to right instead of increasing from left to right. \end{itemize} A small example for (2) is the following.